mariawebideas/mytakeontalks/SEOIntro.md

 * Be aware that people usually do searches with the following components: a qualifying word, a trade or product and an area; e.g. Professional plumber Ilford.
 * Find a niche phrase keyword; ask your friends to brainstorm with you to create a big list.
 * Use the google autosuggest tool (the dropdown that appears when you do a Google search)
-* Use Twitter # hash tags; pretend you are writing a tweet and start the hastag with your chosen keyword.
+* Use Twitter # hash tags; pretend you are writing a tweet and start the hash tag with your chosen keyword.
 The autocomplete option will give you ideas for more keywords.
 * Use [Ubersuggest] (https://ubersuggest.io/) and [Keyword Tool] (http://keywordtool.io/) to get more keyword ideas.
 * You can also use [Google Keyword Planner Tool] (https://adwords.google.es/keywordplanner); you might need to add a credit card to use it.
 * If you find that people are looking for chocolate rice crispy cake do a page exactly for to cater for these searches